Digital-512/dynojax/README.md

 var _options = {
   title: undefined, // Overrides a title sent from the server
   resetScroll: true, // Should we reset the scroll to its initial position on switching page?
-  reloadOnError: true, // Should we hard reload the page if AJAX request fails?
+  reloadOnError: true, // Should we hard reload the page if Fetch response returns ok status as false?
   animations: true, // Should we see animations while switching pages?
-  fadeIn: 'fast', // The time in milliseconds, 'fast' or 'slow'.
+  fadeIn: 200, // The time in milliseconds.
 How long the fadeIn animation should take?
-  fadeOut: 'fast' // The time in milliseconds, 'fast' or 'slow'.
+  fadeOut: 200 // The time in milliseconds.
 How long the fadeOut animation should take?
 }
 ```